thatcherfreeman/utility-dctls/README.md

 Computes various norms of the given vector.

 ### DCTL Parameters
-**Norm Type**: Choose between `L1 Norm, L2 Norm, Lp Norm, Maximum, Average, Minimum` to choose the norm type.
+**Norm Type**: Choose between `L1 Norm, L2 Norm, Lp Norm, Maximum, Minimum, Arithmetic Mean, Geometric Mean, Harmonic Mean` to choose the norm type.

 **P-Norm Power**: If `Lp Norm` is selected for the norm type, this selects the value of `p`.
 Lp norm is computed by $(\lvert r \rvert^p + \lvert g \rvert^p + \lvert b \rvert^p)^{1/p}$, and L1 and L2 norm are special cases of this.